Jayarmananan1994/asdf-the-alimighty/index.md

 ## Getting started with asdf
 _Note:_

-_1. For sake of brevity, here I am describing here the scenario of MacOS + brew combo ._
+_1. For sake of brevity, here I am describing here the scenario of MacOS + brew combo_\
-_2. For Ubuntu, you can find installation step here [here](http://asdf-vm.com/guide/getting-started.html#_1-install-dependencies)_
+_2. For Ubuntu, you can find installation step here [here](http://asdf-vm.com/guide/getting-started.html#_1-install-dependencies)_\
 _3. Similarly, installing runtime other java also should be fairly straight forward.
-For example if we need to install nodejs just replace `java` with `nodejs`_
+For example if we need to install nodejs just replace `java` with `nodejs`_.

 ### 1. Installing asdf